 Note also thay the bogies have a large hole in the top surface.
 This accomodates a swivling mechanism (second picture) which also enables the bogies to rock end-to end for uneven track.
 It works well and is easy to put together.
 Just make sure you secure it with enough glue otherwise the bogie will fall off easily.

 I had to get into contact with EasyBuild regarding the wheels as I had two sets which were not running very true.
 Service was very prompt and within a week, two replacements arrived.

-Preparing the body is a fairly time consuming part of building this kits as the sides do have a fair amount of detail fitted.
-It is a lot easy to fit this to sides layout flat on the bench than it is to fit them later to the model.
+Preparing the body is a fairly time consuming part of building these kits as the sides do have a fair amount of detail fitted.
+It is a lot easier to fit the detail with the sides laid flat on the bench than it is to fit them later to the model.
 The following pictures show the progress of preparing the body sides, starting with fitting the window frames, door hinges and door stopper 'rubbers':

 The door hinges are implemented as T pieces where the bottom of the T fits through the body and the top part of the T sits vertically.
 It is important to line the axis of the hinges up with each other and not to the shape of the body otherwise the doors wouldn't open in practice!

 Once fitted, I applied an undercoat to the window frames so that when the body sides were air-brush-painted, they would cover evenly and not require extra paint.
 I didn't actually undercoat this coach, but in hindsight, it would probably have been a good idea.
 I used Railmach BR coach maroon, hand-painted for undercoat and air-brushed for the main body.

 The ends of the coach are a single-piece moulding which need the gangway connection, steps and pipework fitted.

 The instructions quite rightly point out that when building the ends, you need to think about the period which the model will represent.
 Since I was building for the early to mid 1960's period, end steps were fitted.
 These are a fold-up arrangement and come on one of the brass sprews.